Parent page: Managing Lifecycles for Items

 Permissions for a particular state transition are defined in the associated State Transition Properties dialog, accessed from the applicable States and Transitions region of the lifecycle definition currently being configured in the Edit Lifecycle Definitions dialog.

-To edit the properties of a transition, click to select it, then click on the control, to the right of the transition's name.
+To edit the properties of a transition, click to select it, then click on the control at the far right.

 Access controls for defining permissions for the state transition being edited.

-- Controlled - this type allows you to refine exactly who can perform this transition, through specification of one or more users and/or roles.
+The Controlled permission type allows you to refine exactly who can perform this transition, through specification of one or more users and/or roles.
 This type of local permission control is used in combination with permissions set at the global level (see How Permissions are Applied).
 Use the controls in the region below to define permitted entities accordingly.
-By default, the Public entity is added, meaning that all users at this local level are permitted to perform the transition.
+By default, the Anyone entity is added, meaning that all users at this local level are permitted to perform the transition.

-With Controlled permissions, you can switch from public access, to only those users/roles specified.
+With Controlled permissions, you can switch from access by anyone, to only those users/roles specified.

 How Permissions are Applied